 Librarians at the librarian IV rank are eligible for extended appointment after two full years of service at ODU Libraries.

-The Libraries Promotion Committee considers the applications for extended appointments using the same criteria as stated in section IV, Evaluative Criteria for Promotion, in the Guidelines for Appointment and Promotion of Librarians.
+The Libraries Promotion Committee considers applications for extended appointments using the same criteria as stated in the ODU Libraries Promotion Criteria for Librarians.
 The committee will recommend to the Dean of University Libraries that the librarian be considered for an extended appointment or that the librarian remain on an annual appointment basis.

-Salary Increments

-Annual salary increments for librarians are based on the "Compensation and Human Resources Administration Plan for Administrative and Professional Faculty" in the latest edition of the Administrative and Professional Faculty Guidebook.
-Initial recommendations for salary increments are made by the Dean of University Libraries, who determines the salary increments from information supplied by the librarian's supervisor.
-The salary increments for librarians are within the total salary budget assigned to the Libraries by the Provost and Vice President for Academic Affairs (“the Provost”).
-After being notified by the Dean of University Libraries of the salary increment, any librarian may request that the salary decision be reviewed by the Provost.
-The decision of the Provost is final.